• Skip to primary navigation

 Step Three: Assemble the sandwich.

 Cut the crust off a slice of bread and cut the slice diagonally.
-Spread the Benedictine on one side and cover with the other forming a triangle.
+Spread the spread on one side and cover with the other forming a triangle.
 Repeat with the remaining slices of bread.

 You can also use a biscuit cutter and cut into circles.
+Try adding a very thin slice of cucumber to the top of the circles.

 Step Four: Serve.